CircuitVerse/CircuitVerseDocs/inputElements.md

 ## Stepper

-The stepper can be used by deagging and dropping the component as shown [above](#getting-started).
+The stepper can be used by dragging and dropping the component as shown [above](#getting-started).

 Once you drag and drop the element then the value of the stepper can be changed by selecting the component by clicking on it and press (+) or (-) on your keyboard to increase or decrease the value.